 - 32 oz can crushed tomatoes

-- 20 leaves fresh basil, torn
+- 20 leaves fresh basil torn

-- Parmesan, optional
+- Parmesan optional

 Instructions

-- Heat a large skillet over moderate heat.
-Add 2 tablespoons of olive oil, 2 tablespoons butter, 4 cloves of minced garlic, and 1 chopped onion.
+- Add olive oil, butter, cloves of minced garlic, and chopped onion.
 Gently saute onions and garlic for 3 to 5 minutes to develop their sweetness.

-- Add 10 oz of sliced mushrooms, cook for 2-3 minutes until mushrooms release their moisture.
-Add 1.5 pound of pork sausage, breaking it down with a fork.
-Cook sausage for 3 minutes, until it’s broken down in nice little chunks.
-It doesn’t have to be cooked through.
-Add 1 teaspoon salt and 1 teaspoon Italian seasoning and mix well into the skillet.
+- Next add pork sausage, breaking it down with a fork.
+Cook sausage for 3 minutes, until it's broken down in nice little chunks.

 - Now back to the skillet with sauce.
 Add about 20 fresh basil leaves and cook for an additional minute, then remove skillet from heat.